 Bovine spongiform encephalopathy.

 Variant Creutzfeld-Jakob-disease (vCJD), but not bovine spongiform encephalopathy (BSE), can be transmitted to humans.
 Secondary transmission of vCJD via blood transfusion and other routes is probably possible.
-The results, which appear in the March 27th, 2006 online issue of The Lancet Neurology, are concerning because they suggest such infections have a long preclinical phase.
+The results, which appeared in the March, 2006 online issue of The Lancet Neurology, are concerning because they suggest such infections have a long preclinical phase.

 Prion Infection Treatment